sstur/drift/readme.md

 Because of the inconsistencies in web platforms, we have to roll our own module loader and abstraction layers for request/response, filesystem, etc. We try to closely follow the way Node, CommonJS and other popular frameworks do things.
-This creates a familiar API that should seem intuitive.
+This creates an intuitive API that should seem familiar.

 In some cases (e.g. Buffer) we mimic the Node module as close as possible, however with our filesystem module, we provide a slightly higher-level API.